Anubhav-Pal/Cryptonite/README.md

 ## Usage

-To get started with Cryptonite, the hosted version of the product can be used.
+To get started with Cryptonite, the hosted version of the product can be used at https://cryptonite-anubhav.vercel.app/.
 The website provides an overview of the application.

 ## Development